 The jawbone associated with missing teeth will atrophy or resorb with time.
 This often leads to a condition in which the remaining bone is of poor quality and quantity, which is not suitable for the placement of dental implants.
 We, however, now have the ability to grow bone in the deficient areas by several means, giving us the opportunity to place the properly-sized implant to restore function and cosmetics.

 A bone graft can repair defects created by missing teeth, gum disease or injuries.
 The grafted bone is either obtained from your own bone or from a tissue bank.
 Potential sites for harvesting your own bone include the jaws, tibia (knee) or in some cases the hip.
 Tissue bank bone is processed, sterilized and exhaustively tested.
 Most importantly, it is safe.
 Occasionally, the bone graft material can be mixed with certain growth factors to enhance its regenerative potential.
+In some cases, bone grafting is combined with sinus lift surgery.

 In summary, bone grafting attempts to recreate the normal anatomy, so that the implant will be in the proper position for your dentist to restore, increasing its functionality, cosmetic appearance, and ultimately improve its longevity.